Performing arts: West Asia

+Live secular plays were known as akhraja, recorded in medieval adab literature, though they were less common than puppetry and ta'ziya theater.

 Iran

-In Iran there are other forms of theatrical events such as Naghali or Naqqāli (story telling), ٰRu-Howzi, Siah-Bazi, Parde-Khani, and Mareke giri.
+In Iran there are other forms of theatrical events such as Naghali or Naqqāli (story telling), Ta'zieh, ٰRu-Howzi, Siah-Bazi, Parde-Khani, and Mareke giri.
 Prior to the twentieth century, storytelling was the most recognized form of entertainment, although today, some forms still remain.
 One form, Naghali, was traditionally performed in coffeehouses where the storytellers, or Naghals (Naqqāls), only recited sections of a story at a time, thus retaining regular cliental.
 These stories were based on events of historical or religious importance and many referenced poetries from the Shahnameh.
-Oftentimes these stories were altered to bond with the atmosphere or mood of the audience.
+These stories were often altered to bond with the atmosphere or mood of the audience.

 India

 Folk theatre and dramatics can be traced to the religious ritualism of the Vedic peoples in the 2nd millennium BC.
 This folk theatre of the misty past was mixed with dance, food, ritualism, plus a depiction of events from daily life.
 The last element made it the origin of the classical theatre of later times.
 Many historians, notably D. D. Kosambi, Debiprasad Chattopadhyaya, Adya Rangacharaya, etc. have referred to the prevalence of ritualism amongst Indo-Aryan tribes in which some members of the tribe acted as if they were wild animals, and some others were the hunters.
 Those who acted as mammals like goats, buffaloes, reindeer, monkeys, etc. were chased by those playing the role of hunters.

 Bharata Muni (fl.
 5th–2nd century BC) was an ancient Indian writer best known for writing the Natya Shastra of Bharata, a theoretical treatise on Indian performing arts, including theatre, dance, acting, and music, which has been compared to Aristotle's Poetics.
 Bharata is often known as the father of Indian theatrical arts.
 His Natya Shastra seems to be the first attempt to develop the technique or rather art, of drama in a systematic manner.
 The Natya Shastra tells us not only what is to be portrayed in a drama, but how the portrayal is to be done.
 Drama, as Bharata Muni says, is the imitation of men and their doings (loka-vritti).
-As men and their doings have to be respected on the stage, so drama in Sanskrit is also known by the term roopaka, which means portrayal.
+As men and their doings have to be respected on the stage, so drama in Sanskrit is also known by the term rupaka, which means portrayal.